Stefanie Powers: Career

 In 1984, she starred in the TV mini-series Mistral's Daughter, based on Judith Krantz's novel.

 In 1985, Powers starred as twins who swap places leading to dire consequences in the two-part TV movie Deceptions.

 In 1987, she starred in the real-life TV drama At Mother's Request as the frightening Frances Schreuder, who goaded her 17-year-old-son into killing her father.
 The script was adapted for television by Richard DeLong Adams and aired on CBS, directed by Michael Tuchner.

-Powers starred with John Barrowman in Matador, a 1991 London stage musical, at the Queen's Theater. with a book inspired by Spanish corrida legend El Cordobes.
+Powers starred with John Barrowman in Matador, a 1991 London stage musical, at the Queen's Theater. with a book inspired by Spanish corrida legend El Cordobés.
 The production was staged by Elijah Moshinsky for producer Laurence Myers, with choreography by Arlene Phillips and Rafael Aguilar, and scenery by William Dudley.

 Powers starred with Robert Wagner in the 1993 stage production Love Letters at the Chicago Theatre.
 The two portrayed Melissa Gardner and Andrew Makepeace Ladd III, telling the story of their 40-year, mostly long-distance relationship without getting up from their chairs.

 In 1996, Powers toured as Margo Channing in a production of Applause, with hopes of a Broadway revival, which did not materialize.

 Powers toured the UK in 2002 playing Anna Leonowens in a revival of The King and I, and toured the U.S. in 2004 and 2005 in the same role.

 Powers released her debut music CD in 2003, titled On The Same Page.
 The album features selections from the classic Great American Songbook era.

 Since 2006, she has been the U.S. location guest-host presenter of the long-running Through the Keyhole panel show.

-In 2000–01, she starred in the BBC's popular long-running British medical drama Doctors as Jane Powers, a wealthy businesswoman, and the mother of Dr. Caroline Powers.
-Jane Powers, after being widowed, was due to marry her much younger fiancé David Wilde, but in the lead-up to the wedding, her daughter (Caroline) and fiancé David fell in love and ran off together.
+In 2001, she appeared in the BBC's popular long-running British medical drama Doctors as Jane Powers, a wealthy businesswoman, and the mother of Dr. Caroline Powers (Jacqueline Leonard).
+Jane Powers, after being widowed, was due to marry her much younger fiancé David Wilde, but in the lead-up to the wedding, her daughter and fiancé David fell in love and ran off together.
 Her last appearance was on June 1, 2001.

 On April 30, 2008, she was reunited with Wagner for the filming of a special Hart to Hart edition of the BBC's The Graham Norton Show.

 Powers was a contestant in the reality TV show 11th series of I'm a Celebrity...Get Me Out of Here!, in which celebrities retreat into the jungle.
 She was the first celebrity to be eliminated on November 25, 2011.